 The Paradise Beach Club runs the beach, and you have to pay a ticket (200 Baht = US$ 7 per person) to use the beach.
-Included in the ticket are a free shuttle bus from/ to Jungceylon Shopping Mall in Patong (it runs every 30 minutes), locker room, showers, DJ, free use of the toilets, a lifeguard on duty, parking, beach volleyball.
+Included in the ticket is a free shuttle bus from/ to Jungceylon Shopping Mall in Patong (it runs every 30 minutes), locker room, showers, DJ, free use of the toilets, a lifeguard on duty, parking, beach volleyball.
 It cost extra for sunbeds, rental of diving equipment, snorkeling equipment, paddleboards, and kayaks.

 The Paradise Beach Club has a bar, dance floor, and several restaurants serving Italian, Chinese, and Thai food.
-It also has several souvenir shops, ATMs, massage, and a kids play area.
+It also has several souvenir shops, ATMs, massage, and a kid’s play area.

-Every month there is a very popular Full Moon Party at the Paradise Beach with live international DJs, beach BBQ, fire shows, and dance shows.
+Every month there is a very popular Full Moon Party at Paradise Beach with live international DJs, beach BBQ, fire shows, and dance shows.
 The Full Moon Party is kind of like an outdoor festival, except that it is on the beach, and everybody dances all night long covered in neon lights.
 It is very popular and there is room for up to 4000 dancing party-people on the beach.